 • You must have been a lawful permanent resident at the time of your enlistment or induction into the US armed forces.

-Exceptions Based on Disability: Certain applicants with disabilities may be eligible for exceptions to the English and civics requirements.
+Exceptions based on disability: Certain applicants with disabilities may be eligible for exceptions to the English and civics requirements.

-US Citizenship Through Employment:
+Citizenship Through Employment

 Citizenship through employment, also known as employment-based naturalization, is a less common but viable path to becoming a US citizen.
 This route is generally available to foreign nationals who have worked in the United States under specific employment-based visas, such as H-1B for skilled workers or L-1 for intracompany transferees.
 Here’s how the process typically works:

-Eligibility: To be eligible for citizenship through employment, you must have maintained a lawful permanent resident (LPR) status (a Green Card holder) in the United States for a specified period.
+Eligibility: To be eligible for citizenship through employment, you must have maintained a Lawful Permanent Resident (LPR) status (a Green Card holder) in the United States for a specified period.
 The length of this period can vary depending on the specific employment-based visa category.

 Continuous residence: During your Green Card tenure, you are required to maintain continuous residence in the United States.
 This means you should not spend extended periods outside the country while you are a Green Card holder.